Increasing Customer Engagement & Building Brand Awareness

 Your brand is the public-facing component of your business or organization.
 As such, it’s important that you consider how it’s perceived by your audience.
 Unfortunately, many businesses fail to take this into consideration, which can have negative consequences (such as poor sales and lack of growth).

 Fortunately, it’s possible to use these perceptions to both increase customer engagement and build brand awareness.
-This type of marketing technique can be useful in improving your business, and ensuring your continued growth within your industry.
+This type of marketing technique can be useful in improving your business, fostering customer loyalty and customer retention, and ensuring your continued growth within your industry.

 In this post, we’ll introduce both brand awareness and customer engagement.
 We’ll talk about why they matter, and look at 10 ways you can improve them for the benefit of your business.
 Let’s get started!